nham/wabbo2/drafts/2013-11-05-smooth-criminal.md

 tags: math, SIA
 ---

 Maybe a brief section on intuitionist proof strategies should go here?
-At the very least mention that proof by contrapositive works and how to prove that (A or B) implies C via (A implies C) and (B implies C).
+At the very least mention how to prove that (A or B) implies C via (A implies C) and (B implies C).

 This is also used repeatedly: not(A or B) iff (not A and not B)